Banner

 In 2001 Kusala Bhikshu received a Certificate of Special Congressional

-Recognition for his Volunteer work with the Garden Grove Police Department.
+Recognition for his Volunteer work as a police chaplain with the

-In December of 1998 Kusala was awarded the "Good Samaritan of the Year" award
+In December of 1998 Kusala was awarded the "Good Samaritan of the Year"

-for his volunteer work in juvenile hall by the Los Angeles County Probation Department.
+award for his volunteer work in juvenile hall by the Los Angeles County Probation Department.

 mayor